 Despite thousands of IBM employees’ outrage, CEO Ginni Rometty maintains close ties to the Trump administration.
-While IBM the company does not formally espouse any political views, its CEO served on Trump’s Business Council, which closely advised the administration.
+While IBM the company does not formally espouse any political views, its CEO serves on Trump’s Business Council, which closely advises the administration.

 In response to Trump’s Muslim and refugee ban, over 100 technology companies signed a legal brief voicing support for the federal lawsuit against the Executive Order.
 IBM did not sign the brief.